shynuu/trunks/README.md

 ```

 The program picks a random tuple of this list and weights the maximum bandwidth (`forward = weight * forward` and `return = weight * return`) of the link for the specified `duration` (in seconds).
 At the end of this duration, it randomly picks another tuple and restarts the process.

+### Quality of Service (QoS)

+You can activate the QoS with the option `--qos`.
+Basically the traffic coming in and out of trunks with the DSCP PHB EF (0x2e) and PHB VA (0x2c) will be processed in a dedicated HTB.
+This HTB has the highest priority value and has a 1 Mbit/s bandwidth reserved.

 ## Docker